-ABOUTWe are developing metal field emitter array (FEA) cathode [1-14] as a potential upgrade option for the SwissFEL X-ray free electron laser at Paul Scherrer Institute, which require a stringent cathode specs in current (200 pC in 10 ps) and normalized transverse emittance (0.4 mm-mrad).
-It should also be compatible with the high acceleration electric field in the order of 100 MV/m.
+We have been studying all-metal field emitter array (FEA) cathode [1-14] as a potential high current and high brilliance electron source for advanced accelerator applications e.g. X-ray free electron lasers such as SwissFEL , requiring stringent cathode specs: high current (200 pC in 10 ps), low normalized transverse emittance (0.4 mm-mrad), and compatibility with the high acceleration electric field in the order of 100 MV/m.

-The double-gate FEAs with the demonstrated collimation capability will open up new electron beam applications including micro electron microscope, THz power amplifiers, ultra-compact mass spectrometers, X-ray sources, parallel e-beam lithography tools etc.
+The double-gate FEAs with the demonstrated collimation capability are expected to open up new electron beam applications including micro electron microscope, sub-THz and THz vacuum electronic power amplifiers, ultra-compact mass spectrometers, compact X-ray sources, parallel e-beam lithography tools, etc.

 References S. Tsujino, P. Beaud, E. Kirk, T. Vogel, H. Sehr, J. Gobrecht, and A. Wrulich, Ultrafast electron emission from metallic nanotip arrays induced by near infrared femtosecond laser pulses, Appl.
 Phys.
 Lett.
 92, 193501 (2008).